Ketel Marte Player Props: Diamondbacks vs. Padres

-Ketel Marte -- 1-for-4 with a double in his most recent game -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Ryan Weathers on the mound, on April 3 at 9:40 PM ET.
+On Tuesday, Ketel Marte (coming off going 1-for-4 with a double) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Dodgers.
+In his previous appearance, he went 1-for-4 with a double against the Padres.

 Ketel Marte Game Info & Props vs. the Padres